-And in the case of vegetables grown for their leaves, like spinach, lettuce, chard and beet greens, leafminers can mean the total loss of a crop.
+The damage is certainly unsightly but rarely severe enough to kill the plant unless there is a severe or repeated infestation that could stress the plant and weaken it.
+In the case of vegetables grown for their leaves, like spinach, lettuce, chard and beet greens, leafminers can mean the total loss of a crop.

-- Less Toxic: If you know that a certain plant is susceptible to leafminer every year, you can target the adults before they lay their eggs, by spraying early in the spring with an insecticide such as neem.
+Leafminers have lots of natural enemies and if the damage is minimal, it will help to interplant your crop with a companion plant to bring in these beneficial insects.
+If you know that a certain plant is susceptible to leafminer every year, you can target the adults before they lay their eggs, by spraying early in the spring with an insecticide such as neem.

 The Last Resort: Insecticides

 There are some systemic insecticides, pesticides that are absorbed by the plants and that spread throughout the plant's tissues, that are labeled for use on leafminers.
 However, most of them are quite strong and some, such as those containing the ingredients acephate or imidacloprid, are being banned in many areas.
 These controls can be used on some ornamental plants, however they are largely ineffective unless used prior to the eggs hatching out.
 There are no systemic insecticides currently available for non-commercial use on edible plants.

 The best way to control leafminer damage is to watch for symptoms and catch it early, when you can remove the affected leaves and avoid further spread.
 If you're growing leafy vegetables that you plan to eat, be sure to check your garden frequently to look for signs of leafminer in order to stop the problem as soon as possible.
 Eggs are conspicuous on greens like spinach and kale and can be removed before they hatch into destructive adults.
 Check the undersides of the leaves early in the season to check for this pest.

 Leafminers in Home Gardens.
 University of Minnesota Extension